-WinSCP is a file transfer application using Secure FTP, which is available for Windows Client.
-But there are several alternatives of WinSCP which are available for Mac and Linux.
+WinSCP is a file transfer application using Secure FTP, which is available for Windows Clients.
+But there are several alternatives to WinSCP, which are available for Mac and Linux.
 Numerous software follows the same functionality of WinSCP and can be used for secure file transfer from a local computer to a remote one.

 What is WinSCP?

 WinSCP is a popular file transfer client for Windows, developed by Martin Prikryl.
 It is a free and open-source SFTP client, FTP client, WebDAV client, S3 client, Amazon S3, and secure copy protocol client for Microsoft Windows.